 There are 2 ways opt-in methods you can choose from:

-The two-step opt-in is the default opt-in method on PushOwl.
+The custom prompt is the default opt-in method on PushOwl.
 This opt-in shows a small white box under the web address area.
 The copy within the opt-in as well as the color of the “Allow” button can be customized to fit your preference.